srosanba/sas-statrep/README.md

 # Getting Started with StatRep (~20 minutes)

 The download link for the StatRep package is located [here](http://support.sas.com/rnd/app/papers/statrep.html).
-Look for the link titled **_LaTeX package_**.
+Look for **_LaTeX package_**.
+Extract the contents of `statrep.zip` to a convenient location.

 There are a lot of little details in what follows.
 Move slowly.

 ### Install SAS components (~2 minutes)

-1. Extract the contents of `statrep.zip`.
-Copy the file `statrep_macros.sas` into a directory from which it can be accessed by the SAS Grid.
+1. Copy the file `statrep_macros.sas` into a directory from which it can be accessed by the SAS Grid.
 For instance, `H:/statrep` would be a good choice.

 ### Install LaTeX components (~10 minutes)